 The following solutions can be considered for supporting AI/ML-based network energy saving:

-AI/ML Model Training is located in the OAM and AI/ML Model Inference is located in the Gnb.
+AI/ML Model Training is located in the OAM and AI/ML Model Inference is located in the gNB.

-AI/ML Model Training and AI/ML Model Inference are both located in the Gnb.
+AI/ML Model Training and AI/ML Model Inference are both located in the gNB.

-Note: Gnb is also allowed to continue model training based on AI/ML model trained in the OAM
+Note: gNB is also allowed to continue model training based on AI/ML model trained in the OAM

 In case of CU-DU split architecture, the following solutions are possible:

-AI/ML Model Training is located in the OAM and AI/ML Model Inference is located in the Gnb-CU.
+AI/ML Model Training is located in the OAM and AI/ML Model Inference is located in the gNB-CU.

-AI/ML Model Training and Model Inference are both located in the Gnb-CU.
+AI/ML Model Training and Model Inference are both located in the gNB-CU.

 5.1.2.2 AI/ML Model Training at OAM and AI/ML Model Inference at NG-RAN